Array, Hash¶

 Extension of Track Updates solution, useful when you have to

-Instead of updating the matrix for every updateSubrectangle()
+Instead of updating the matrix for every updateSubrectangle(), we can cache

 the update request and the update the matrix periodically.
 Here, we can update when